 The most common age of onset of cervical cancer is between the late twenties and early thirties, the period when a woman’s sexual activity is at its height.

-It starts with a woman getting infected with the Human Papillomavirus (HPV) through sexual intercourse with an infected partner.
+It starts with a woman getting infected with the HPV through sexual intercourse with an infected partner.
 Since the HPV strains that cause cervical cancer do not present the characteristic genital warts, the virus can stay inside the body for a long period of time without the woman noticing it.

-Infection with Types 16 and 18 of the Human Papillomavirus (HPV) cause abnormal changes to occur in the active squamocolumnar junction of the cervix.
-These dysplastic or premalignant lesions are where cervical cancer originates and is known as cervical dysplasia or cervical intraepithelial neoplasia (CIN).
+Infection with Types 16 and 18 of the HPV causes abnormal changes to occur in the active squamocolumnar junction of the cervix.
+These dysplastic or premalignant lesions are where cervical cancer originates and are known as cervical dysplasia or cervical intraepithelial neoplasia (CIN).
 The transformation from mild dysplastic lesions to invasive carcinoma takes place very slowly over several years.
-Removal and treatment of CIN greatly reduces a woman’s risk of cervical cancer development.
+Removal and treatment of CIN greatly reduce a woman’s risk of cervical cancer development.

 The risk factors for cervical cancer are listed below: